hyamomar/Sentinel-S5P_SISR/README.md

 - Outperforms existing SR methods for most spectral bands.
 - Delivers sharper, more detailed spatial reconstructions.
 - Enhances the usability of S5P data for atmospheric analysis.
+- Quantitative evaluations demonstrate that the S5-DSCR model outperforms existing methods in enhancing the spatial resolution of S5P data for the majority of spectral bands.
+The model successfully captures fine details necessary for precise analysis, thereby advancing capabilities in air quality monitoring and remote sensing applications.
+- Quantitative evaluations demonstrate that the S5-DSCR model outperforms existing super-resolution methods across the majority of spectral bands.
+The use of DSC architecture enables the model to capture fine details necessary for precise analysis, paving the way for advancements in air quality monitoring and remote sensing applications
 ---

 ## Citation